TomaszKlosinski/kodilla-python-bootcamp/Module1/README.md

 #### Subtraction

-Like addition of numbers, the reverse operation - subtraction - can also be performed.
-For this operation we use the minus operator:
+To perform subtraction we use the minus operator:
 ```python
 print(60-20)
 ```

-And here is a version with variables:
+We can also use variables:
 ```python
 bigger_number = 62
 smaller_number = 22
 print(bigger_number - smaller_number)
 ```

-Both examples will print the number 40 on our console.

 #### Multiplication

-Further operations that will be very useful are multiplication and raising to a power.
-Here, as in many other languages, the operator is an asterisk (*) and, in the case of multiplication, two asterisks stacked next to each other (**).
-So let's give Python a task and see what it returns:
+As in many other languages, the multiplication operator is an asterisk (`*`):
 ```python
 print(3 * 3)
 ```

-3 times 3 equals 9.
-That's the result!
-Great.
-And the multiplication?

 #### Powers

-3 to the power of 3, that's 3 times 3 times 3.
-So 27.
-You can check that this is the result we actually got by performing this operation:
+Rising to power is done with `**`:
 ```python
 print(3 ** 3)
 ```

 #### Division

 The next basic operation is division.

-There is a bit of a challenge with this operation, as it can return a value and a remainder, or an exact value with a fraction (division with remainder and without remainder).
-Using the built-in operators in Python, we can easily get both results.
-Let's see the following examples:
+There are however two versions: it can return a value and a remainder with `/`, or without reminder (with `//`):
 ```python
 print(28 / 3)
 print(28 // 3)